lrudzka/Time4Type-PHP/README.md

 - ranking of the users
 - registering a new user to the database
 - login to the database
+- recovering access to the account - after entering the e-mail address

 ### Options available to a logged user: